hms-dbmi/chromoscope/docs/docs/loading-data/data-formats.md

 ## Structural Variants (BEDPE)
 <!-- https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format -->

-The structural variants are stored in a BEDPE file.
-The following columns are used in the browser:
+The structural variants are stored in a headed BEDPE file.
+The order of the columns does not need to be in the exact same order.
+This is a The following columns are used in the browser:

 | Property | Type | Note |
 |---|---|---|